 Psychometric tests are an objective, scientific way to measure a candidate’s suitability for the role of Garda.
 These kinds of tests are administered as a part of the selection process to help give the recruiting panel the fullest picture possible of each candidate.

 Psychometric tests measure more ‘hidden’ traits, such as personality characteristics and cognitive abilities.
 Interviews, no matter how probing, don’t reveal everything about a candidate.
-Interviews also tend to be a bit more subjective, as it is people interviewing people so there is always the opportunity for a little human bias.
 Different types of psychometric tests help to build a more complete idea about the applicant.

 Why is Psychometric Testing of Benefit to the Applicant?